jhu-asco/gcop_ros_packages/README.txt

 Change the variable to the actual source directory where GCOP is installed (For example $HOME/projects/gcop)

 If you do not want to compile gcop_ros_bullet, add a CATKIN_IGNORE file in the folder gcop_ros_bullet and the package will not be compiled

+For hrotor_ovs, you must build cv_bridge from source using OpenCV 2.4.11